allenmathew/writeup/avactf-2020/README.md

 ![system](./img/system-hints.png)

 I saw some hints around `dockersvc` but it could have just been a decoy or I missed something very obvious.
-I also saw that root login was enabled, but I want able to crack the root login.
+I also saw that root login was enabled, but I wan't able to crack the root login.
 Eitherway, I wasn't able to claim **System 8**

 ### Library
 Again, I ran `curl 10.105.242.183` to get started.
 The code was taking in a `title` parameter which represented the file name and was returning the contents of that file.
 I thought the flag could be in the files, so I downloaded all the texts and grep'd for flags.
 No luck!